Antony-Lester/stocks-spiking/README.md

 set local data location in DATA/_locations.js for where you want it stored (root path),

-run: npm run init to create raw data structure
+run: npm run init to create raw data structure ect